tim42/alphyn/documentation/parser.md

 I will assume that you've read [that almost english thing on the lexer](lexer.md).

-The parser job is to transform the list of token that the lexer has output and transform it into something called an AST (abstract syntax tree).
+The parser job is to transform the list of token that the lexer has generated and transform it into something called an AST (abstract syntax tree).
 The whole lexer/parse job can be summed-up by *"it takes a string as input and output something a computer can use"*.

 To create a parser with alphyn, you must have a class that defines a lexer and extend it with the grammar.